 From these measurements, Dr. Sager or Dr. Mansito can design a treatment plan to help relieve your symptoms.
-For people with otherwise normal eyes and vision, a set of specially-designed glasses used during the time you are working on the computer can be very helpful.
+For people with otherwise normal eyes and vision, a set of specialty-designed glasses used during the time you are working on the computer can be very helpful.
 For patients already wearing contacts or glasses, new, more computer-friendly prescriptions are available.
-In addition to these treatment options, there are many things we can suggest to cut down on computer eye strain problems:
+In addition to these treatment options, there are many things we can suggest to decrease computer eye strain problems:

 - Computer setup—Adjust your monitor so that it is about 15-20 degrees lower than your eye level when seated between 20-28 inches away from the screen.
 Reference materials can be placed on a document holder between the monitor and keyboard, or to the side, but positioned for as little head movement as possible.
 Also invest in an anti-glare screen for your monitor to help reduce glare from surrounding lights.
 Be sure to sit and work with proper posture.

 - Adjust Lighting—If you can, reposition any lighting (or your computer) to minimize glare and use natural lighting whenever possible.

 - Eye Rest and Blinking Breaks—Every 20 minutes during your work, look away toward a distant point for 20 seconds to refocus your eyes, and give them a 15-minute break after each 2-hour computer session.
 Also remember to blink more frequently to keep your eyes moist.

 - Blue Light Filters —At Sager Eye Care Center, we offer lenses with blue light filters.
 These lenses can be made with your prescription and will help protect your eyes from all of your blue light emitting gadgets.